lfe/blog/src/_posts/2015-05-26-1112-creating-servers-with-the-gen_server-behaviour.md

 (defun register-name () `#(local ,(server-name)))
 ```

-The four items that were passed to the ``gen_server:start`` function
+Let's address each of the four items that were passed to the ``gen_server:start``
-as the following:
+function:

-1. A name with which the server will be
+1. We passed a name with which the server will be
    registered. [^start-name] The name is a tuple with the first element being
    either ``local`` or ``global`` and the second being the actual name for the
-   process. [^via-name]
+   process. [^via-name] In our case, we're just using the module name
+   to name the server.
 1. The second argument is the callback module associated with this server.
    That's what we created in the previous section; it's where all our logic
    lives.
 1. In our case, the next argument is the initial state for our server loop, but
-   more generally, it is the list of arguments (can be an empty list) that will
+   more generally, this is where you (indirectly) pass arguments to the
-   be passed to the ``init`` function in a ``gen_server``'s callback module.
+   ``init`` function you have defined in your ``gen_server``'s callback module.
 1. Finally, if we want to pass any options to the ``gen_server`` process
    itself, we can do that here.
 We've defined ``(genserver-opts)`` to be an
    empty list, since we don’t need to do anything special here. [^genserver-opts]

 The full listing of the source code for our server and callback modules is given
 at the end of this post, if you'd like to see what we've talked about so far
 the their full context.

 ## Creating An API